-The Royal Blind Learning Hub provides teacher training, educational resources, advice and workshops to teachers and other education professionals working with visually impaired children and young people.
+Royal Blind's Learning Hub provides teacher training, educational resources, advice and workshops to teachers and other education professionals working with vision impaired children and young people.

 We offer support through:

-We aim to support teachers, classroom support staff and learning assistants who work with visually impaired pupils in mainstream and independent schools.
+We aim to support teachers, classroom support staff and learning assistants who work with vision impaired pupils in mainstream and independent schools.

 Our support aims to complement services provided by local authorities

-The resources on this website are designed for teachers working in mainstream schools that have visually impaired students in their classroom.
-They can also be useful for those involved in informal and community education, as well as parents and carers of visually impaired people.
+The resources on this website are designed for teachers working in mainstream schools that have vision impaired students in their classroom.
+They can also be useful for those involved in informal and community education, as well as parents and carers of vision impaired people.

 Our seminars are run across Scotland.
 Our face-to-face support to teachers is primarily for the education sector in Scotland, although we can at times support those further afield as well.

-Sally works with teachers in the Royal Blind School to share their expertise of working with visually impaired pupils with other educators.
+Sally works with teachers in the Royal Blind School to share their expertise of working with vision impaired pupils with other educators.

 We value your input into the development of our service.